angarsky/diveintopython/learn/classes/objects.md

 # print(obj.foo)  Output: AttributeError: 'MyClass' object has no attribute 'foo'
 ```

-2. **TypeError**: This error occurs when a function or method is called with the wrong number or type of arguments.
+2. TypeError: This error occurs when a function or method is called with the wrong number or type of arguments.
 To solve this error, make sure the function or method is called with the correct number and type of arguments.

 ```python
 class MyClass: